tobias-tengler/create-relay-app/docs/steps-after-setup.md

 If you have choosen to configure subscriptions, there will also be a `WEBSOCKET_ENDPOINT` variable.
 Point it to the URL of your GraphQL server, where you want to send subscriptions to (must be a WebSocket URL).

-### 3. Ensure that your tooling does not tinker with Relay's artifacts
+### 3. Ensure that your tooling does not modify Relay's artifacts

-You might have certain tools configured that format or lint your tool.
-Relay's artifact should not be tinkered with or you might get validation errors from the `relay-compiler`.
+You might have certain tools configured that format or lint your code.
+Relay's artifact should not be modified by these tools or you might get validation errors from the `relay-compiler`.

-Make sure your tools ignore `.graphql.ts` / `.graphql.js` files.
+Make sure your tools ignore `*.graphql.ts` / `*.graphql.js` files.

 [Prettier](https://github.com/prettier/prettier) for example has a [`.prettierignore`](https://prettier.io/docs/en/ignore.html#ignoring-files-prettierignore) file and [ESLint](https://github.com/eslint/eslint) a [`.eslintignore`](https://eslint.org/docs/latest/user-guide/configuring/ignoring-code#the-eslintignore-file) file.